HuyTu7/FSS17/hw1/README.md

 ```

 ### Report:
-Time that take the program to read csv table POM3A.csv file: 0.288194
+Number of rows within the table: 10000
 <br>
-Number of rows: 10000
+Time that take the program to read csv table `POM3A.csv` file: 0.288194